julien-amar/hacking-journey/0x01 - Terminal/README.md

 ### PATH variable

-Binaries are located through the `PATH` environment variable.
+To locate executable binaries the shell use the `PATH` environment variable.

-You can add additionnal location to look for binaries using the `export` built-in: `export  PATH=$PATH:/home/bin`
+You can add additionnal location to look for binaries (using the `export` built-in): `export  PATH=$PATH:/home/bin`

 `whereis <command> ` enables to locate a specific binary, source, and manual page files.